 Treats for your Siberian Husky are a great way to reward good behavior during training.
 However not all food is good for your puppy to snack on.
 Here we have a look at what is suitable for puppies and what to avoid.

 As you know, puppies need food to grow.
-It is really important to feed your Siberian Husky puppy good quality food that promotes muscle and bone growth, and provides the energy needed to exercise and play.
+It is really important to feed your Siberian Husky puppy good quality food that promotes muscle and bone growth and provides the energy needed to exercise and play.
 Snacks are no different.
 Just like human snacks you want to avoid snacks that are high in fat, sugars, and calories.
-They might taste good (to the puppy!) but are not doing him or her much good.
+They might taste good (to the puppy!) but overall might be harmful to the health of your husky in the long run.

-If purchasing treats from a store look for those with a high meat content.
+If purchasing treats from a store look for those with high meat content.
 Lower quality snacks are often cheaper because they have “filler”, typically a grain of some kind.
-The worst have high fat content.
+The worst have high-fat content.

 Snacks should be fed as a treat and not become part of normal feeding routines.
 Typically the only time you would feed your dog treats is to reward good behavior during training or playtime.
 If you start conditioning your puppy to accept snacks all the time they will become used to that behavior, and start pestering you between meals.
 See our article on Feeding Siberian Husky Puppies if you need some further advice on meals.